Optimization guide for Power BI

 Optimizing the data model

 The data model supports the entire visualization experience.
-Data models are either hosted in the Power BI ecosystem or externally (using DirectQuery or Live Connection), and in Power BI they are referred to as datasets.
-It's important to understand your options, and to choose the appropriate dataset type for your solution.
-There are three dataset modes: Import, DirectQuery, and Composite.
-For more information, see Datasets in the Power BI service, and Dataset modes in the Power BI service.
+Data models are either hosted in the Power BI ecosystem or externally (by using DirectQuery or Live Connection), and in Power BI they are referred to as semantic models—previously known as datasets.
+It's important to understand your options, and to choose the appropriate semantic model type for your solution.
+There are three semantic model modes: Import, DirectQuery, and Composite.
+For more information, see Semantic models in the Power BI service, and Semantic model modes in the Power BI service.

 - Data reduction techniques for Import modeling